This Day in Baseball History

 Joe Nuxhall Pitches at Age 15

-The second act of his career was far more successful.
-Nuxhall won 135 games over fifteen major league seasons, all but two with the Reds.
-He made two All-Star teams.
+Nuxhall won 135 games over fifteen major league seasons, all but two with the Reds, and made two All-Star teams.
 His best season came in 1955, when he went 17-12 with a 3.47 ERA.
-After retiring as a player, he spent 36 years as the Reds' radio broadcaster, becoming one of the most beloved voices in Cincinnati sports history.
+After retiring as a player in 1966, he joined the Reds' radio booth and broadcast Cincinnati baseball for 37 years, signing off every night with, "This is the ol' left-hander, rounding third and heading for home."
+Nuxhall died on November 15, 2007, at 79.